SoftlySplinter/sem1020-assign2/papers.md

 ## 6. [Image Fusion for Difference Visualization in Art Analysis](http://library.utia.cas.cz/separaty/2013/ZOI/blazek-0398593.pdf)

 ### Pros

+* Identification of Regions of Interest faster and more precise (no results to back this up)
+* Can be applied to multiple images

 ### Cons

+* Visualisation rather than analysis
+* Single colour space
+* Only really applicable to similar images
+* Re-use of an existing colour space to show something different

 ## 7. [Can Mathematical Tools Illuminate Artistic Style?](http://www.siam.org/news/news.php?id=34)